TashixTashi/SwagLabs/README.md

 Select Chrome and start E2E testing

-Select the test you eould like to run
+Select the test you would like to run

+Use this command to run all tests and report- npx cypress run --spec "cypress/e2e/test" --headed --browser chrome